Danny2Forever/WebsiteTerminal/README.md

 - IP-based authorization: Only trusted IPs can run commands.
 - Real-time terminal updates using React's useState and useEffect.

+# Limitations
+Does not support SSH or other remote access protocols.
+This app only works on the server where it's hosted, running commands within the project directory.

 #  Installation
 Clone the repository: